Central MS Turtle Rescue's Staff and Board of Directors

 Booboo's life, and the joy the Milbournes received by giving turtles a helping hand whenever they'd see them injured, quickly turned into passion to help all the injured or sick turtles in Mississippi.
 The Milbournes received an administrative wildlife rehabilitation permit from the MS Department of Wildlife in 2013, and set out to make this "hobby" a nonprofit organization so that they could help as many turtles as possible around the state.
 In 2017, they saw their dream realized, when they were approved by the State of Mississippi and the Internal Revenue Service as a 501(c)(3) nonprofit charitable organization, and officially became the Central MS Turtle Rescue.

-Pam Gigac (Secretary) Pam is a long time turtle keeper known for rehabbing and providing sanctuary to turtles that have been given improper care from prior owners.
+Pam Gigac (Vice President) Pam is a long time turtle keeper known for rehabbing and providing sanctuary to turtles that have been given improper care from prior owners.
 She is a mother of 4 daughters, married to a VERY understanding man.
 She has two degrees from Penn State University, but has chosen to leave the official workforce to run a child daycare to help local families raise their children at affordable prices.
 Pam is also an artist and does custom paintings as well as designs nearly all of our t-shirts and other products used for fundraising.
 In her spare time she also helps her husband run his general contracting business.

 Pam is very passionate about turtles of all kinds.
 Her turtles are primarily kept outside in very large, naturalized, enclosures.
 Her goal is to allow turtles to live their lives as naturally as she can provide, while keeping them safe and healthy.